0xPolygon/polygon-docs/docs/pos/how-to/bridging/ethereum-polygon/ethereum-to-matic.md

 The receiver contract is the one that is invoked by a validator when the `StateSynced` event is emitted.
 The validator invokes the function `onStateReceive`on the receiver contract to submit the data.
 To implement it, we first import [StateReceiver](https://github.com/maticnetwork/contracts/blob/release-betaV2/contracts/child/bor/StateReceiver.sol) interface and write down our custom logic — to interpret the transferred data inside onStateReceive.

-Following is how our `Receiver.sol` looks like:
+The following is what our `Receiver.sol` looks like:

 ```jsx title="Receiver.sol"